 Our orchestra caters for all levels of musicianship and all are welcome.
 We play a range of different musical styles.
 The orchestra is a key part of the music concerts that occur twice a year, and senior members are invited to play in the band for our yearly musical.
-Rehearsals: Wednesday after school
+Rehearsals: Thursday after school.

 The choir is very successful and is well-known throughout Redbridge.
 We sing in a range of styles from pop, classical, to soul.
 The choir go abroad on tour biennially, and have been to Edinburgh and Paris in recent years.
 We also take part in the Redbridge Choral Festival at the Royal Albert Hall, and several of our students have had the privilege of performing solos at this event.
 Rehearsals: Tuesday after school

 Guitar and Ukulele Club

 Students can come along to play or learn the ukulele or guitar.
 We play and sing pop music in a friendly and informal setting and perform at most school events.
 Rehearsals: Friday after school.

-This smaller choir sings more complex music and in different parts, and is just for girls.
-Boys have their own version of chamber choir, 'Barbershop'.
+These smaller choir groups sing more complex music and in different parts.
+Barbershop is just for boys, while Harmony Group is for girls.
 They sing in close four part harmony which can be very challenging, and frequently perform at school events.
-Rehearsals: Tuesday after school
+Rehearsals: Wednesday after school.

-At the start of year 7 students are introduced to reading staff notation and performing (using correct fingering) on keyboards.
-Throughout KS3 students perform on tuned and untuned percussion, ukuleles, double basses and are encouraged to take up instrumental lessons from the visiting peripatetic teachers we have at the school.
-The SOL covers a vast range of musical genres.
-Students perform music from each unit.
+At the start of year 7 students are introduced to reading staff notation and performing on keyboards.
+Throughout KS3 students perform on a wide range of our whole class instrument sets in a range of musical genres.
 These performances can be solo, in pairs, groups or whole class.
 Every student is expected to compose in the various styles of music studied.
 E.g., Carnival of the Animals, African Drumming, Minimalism etc. This gives them a wide experience of music preparing them for the GCSE in year 10.
 By the end of KS3 students will have the active skills to perform, compose, listen and appraise music.

-The WHS music GCSE results have been outstanding.
+The WHS Music GCSE results have been outstanding.
 The GCSE focuses on Performing, Listening, Composing and Appraising.
-Students will prepare two performances, three compositions and sit a written paper based around listening Areas of Study.
+Students will prepare two performances, two compositions and sit a written paper based around listening Areas of Study.
 It is a practical based course and very hands on.